PAPERS, PRE-PRINTS, REVIEWS

 Chemistry 2004 Jan 23;10(2):463-73.
 PDF Supporting info.
 Abstract on Medline

-One of the greatest challenges in medicine is to get DNA expressed long
+One of the greatest challenges in medicine is to get DNA expressed long term in

-synthesis, where new compounds are made in a highly parallel fashion,
+compounds are made in a highly parallel fashion, rather than one at a time.
+They

-synthesis of transfection reagents and we helped them in the testing and
+turned their attention to combinatorial synthesis of transfection reagents and we

-design of these reagents.
-We look at an uncommon class of transfection
+helped them in the testing and design of these reagents.
+We look at an

-agent with only one lipid tail and show that the amount of compound
+uncommon class of transfection agent with only one lipid tail and show that the

 Tapasin enhances MHC class I antigen presentation according to peptide half-life.